-Change is inevitable, and it is clear that the digital era has brought some of the biggest changes to the workplace since the industrial revolution.
+Change is inevitable, and it is clear that the digitalisation of the workplace has brought some of the biggest changes to employment since the industrial revolution.
 These changes can improve many things in a company, but sometimes they need to be handled with care.
 It is becoming clear that the cultures which companies carefully built in the pre-digital workplace need an upgrade to survive.
 So how can the culture of your company thrive in the digital workplace?

 Get your company comfortable with change

 A digital workplace is an office which is ever-transforming in nature.
 Old technology may need an upgrade, software might be modified, and digital legislations might require a whole new set of protocols.
 Never have businesses had to adapt so frequently and so quickly.
 Existing staff might find this hard, whilst new staff may easily become overwhelmed.
 So how can companies manage these changes effectively?

 The answer is to embrace change as a whole company.
 Advertise new software changes positively, and your staff will get excited about how these will make their jobs easier.
 New technology might bring new demands, but it can also make some processes swifter.
 It can bring exciting new possibilities, so get your team on board early with these.
 A culture will thrive in a digital workplace if your team positively anticipates the changes that technology brings.

 Make your company a learning-focused environment

 A thriving digital culture is one where new processes and ideas need to be quickly absorbed into the everyday life of the business.
 This can be a tricky thing for teams to adapt to.
 Recent research by Deloitte shows over 90% of staff in a company report that their skills need updating annually.
 This is hard for staff to feel positively about if they don’t get support from management.

 90% of staff want regular training – support their thirst for knowledge by providing them with the right training opportunities